Enovis

-Enovis (formerly Colfax Corporation) is a medical technology company, with a particular focus in orthopedics.

-Headquartered in Wilmington, Delaware, the company is listed on the NYSE as ENOV.
+Enovis Corporation is a medical technology company with a focus in orthopedics.
+The company was founded by brothers Mitchell and Steven Rales as the Colfax Corporation in 1995.
+Enovis is headquartered in Wilmington, Delaware and is listed on the NYSE as ENOV.
 The company has over 5,000 employees operating at 12 sites around the world.

-The Company has two reported segments: Reconstructive (Recon) and Prevention and Recovery (P&R).

 History

-Enovis was created in April 2022 when Colfax Corporation spun-off its industrial business, ESAB Corporation, and renamed itself Enovis to reflect the focus in the medical technology space.
+The company was founded in 1995 as the Colfax Corporation in Richmond, Virginia, by brothers Steven and Mitchell Rales.
+In August 1997, Colfax acquired approximately 93% of IMO's common stock through a public tender offer.
+At the time of the acquisition, IMO was a diversified industrial manufacturer, with $469.0 million in annual revenue and five business units: Boston Gear, IMO Pump, Morse Controls, Gems Sensors, and Roltra Morse.
+Simultaneously with the closing of the tender offer, IMO divested its Gems Sensors and Roltra Morse units to narrow the strategic focus to power transmission and fluid handling.

+In January 2012, Colfax completed the acquisition of Charter International, successor to the British South Africa Company, and the parent company of ESAB (welding and cutting) and Howden (air and gas handling products), for $2.4 billion.
+More than 25 acquisitions were completed from 2012–2019 to build-out the three industrial businesses, fluid handling, fabrication technologies (ESAB), and air & gas handling (Howden).

+In December 2017, Colfax sold its original fluid handling platform to Circor International for cash and stock with a total estimated aggregate consideration of $860 million.
+In November 2018, Colfax expanded into the medical device space by acquiring DJO Global from The Blackstone Group for $3.15bn.
+In May 2019, KPS Capital Partners (KPS) announced that it has signed an agreement to acquire Howden Turbo from Colfax Corporation for $1.8bn.

+In March 2021, Colfax announced that it would spin off its ESAB industrial business in a tax-efficient manner and pursue a focused medical technologies strategy.
+This spin-off was completed in April 2022, following which ESAB became an independent public company and Colfax was renamed Enovis.
 The spin-off was the final action taken to transform the portfolio of businesses from purely industrial to medical technologies.
 These actions included divesting the fluid handling and air and gas handling businesses in 2017 and 2019, respectively, and acquiring DJO Global in 2019.

-Colfax was originally founded in 1995 by brothers Steven and Mitchell Rales. who had previously founded Danaher Corporation.
-In August 1997, Colfax Corporation acquired approximately 93% of IMO's common stock through a public tender offer.
-At the time of the acquisition, IMO was a diversified industrial manufacturer, with $469.0 million in annual revenue and five business units: Boston Gear, IMO Pump, Morse Controls, Gems Sensors, and Roltra Morse.
-Simultaneously with the closing of the tender offer, IMO divested its Gems Sensors and Roltra Morse units to narrow the strategic focus to power transmission and fluid handling.

-In July 1998 the German-based Allweiler was purchased to enhance the position in the Fluid Handling segment.
-In February 2005 the Power Transmission group was divested.
-At that time the Company’s leadership was based in Richmond, Virginia.

 Additional acquisitions were made, and Colfax went public with an initial public offering in May 2008 as a fluid handling company.
 The headquarters were subsequently moved to Annapolis Junction, Maryland.

-In January 2012, Colfax completed the acquisition of Charter International, the UK-listed parent company of ESAB (welding and cutting) and Howden (air and gas handling products), for $2.4 Billion.
-More than 25 acquisitions were completed from 2012–2019 to build-out the three industrial businesses, fluid handling, fabrication technologies (ESAB), and air & gas handling (Howden).

-In December 2017, Colfax sold its original fluid handling platform to Circor International for cash and stock with a total estimated aggregate consideration of $860 million.
-In November 2018, Colfax expanded into the medical device space by acquiring DJO Global from The Blackstone Group for $3.15 billion.

-KPS Capital Partners (KPS) announced on May 16, 2019, that it has signed a definitive agreement to acquire Howden Turbo, from Colfax Corporation for $1.80 billion, including $1.66 billion in cash consideration and $0.14 billion in assumed liabilities and minority interest, subject to customary closing adjustments.

-In March 2021, Colfax announced that it would spin-off its ESAB industrial business in a tax-efficient manner and pursue a focused medical technologies strategy.
-This spin-off was completed in April 2022, following which ESAB became an independent public company and Colfax renamed itself Enovis Corporation.
+In September 2023, Enovis announced that it had reached a definitive agreement to acquire the Villanova di San Daniele del Friuli-headquartered medical device company LimaCorporate for approximately €800 million.
+On January 3, 2024, it was reported that the purchase of LimaCorporate had been completed.